Whether you enjoy cardio or not, you probably know that it helps you lose fat faster.

 When you eat food, it gets broken down into various molecules that your cells can use, and these molecules are released into your blood.
-Insulin is released as well, and its job is to shuttle these molecules into cells.
-Depending on how much food you eat in a meal, your insulin levels can remain elevated for several hours (anywhere from 3 – 6+).
+The hormone insulin is released as well, and its job is to shuttle these molecules into cells.

 So, to recap:

 Alright, now we know what fasted cardio is.
-Let’s now look at how fed and fasted states relate to fat burning and storage.
+Let’s now look at what science says about whether or not it can help you lose fat faster.